GST GST

 • Modifications in GST Section 122

-Recent amendments for penalties for e-commerce operators under Section 52 can be found in GST Section 122.
+GST Section 122 now defines stricter penalties for e-commerce operators under Section 52, ensuring better compliance with tax collection and reporting rules.
 Some changes make clearer understanding of the penalties concerning noncompliance with e-commerce tax collection and reporting rules.
 These changes have been proposed to follow GST norms better and minimise the violation of laws within the e-commerce industry.

 • Adding New GST Section 128A

-GST Section 128A discussed below presents an amnesty scheme for the period between the FY 2017 and 2020.
+GST Section 128A introduces an amnesty scheme (2017-2020), allowing businesses to settle outstanding tax dues under flexible repayment terms.
 It also enables the taxpayers to clear outstanding tax amounts under convenient terms of repayment.
 The eligibility criteria and compliance dates are proposed to promote voluntary compliance and provide efficient solutions for so-called ‘ zombies ’ disputes.

 • Transitional Credit in GST Section 140

-Additional rules under GST Section 140 have been prescribed to avail transitional input tax credit of the invoices, which have been issued before the appointed date of 1st of July 2017.
+GST Section 140 amendments allow businesses to claim transitional ITC for invoices issued before July 1, 2017, easing the GST transition process, which have been issued before the appointed date of 1st of July 2017.
 This one is intended to permit the users to avail the credit which was availed by them under the previous system of indirect taxation and facilitate them to shield themselves under the arrangement of GST.

-Some of the main changes brought to the GST Act in 2024 include, exclusion of co-insurance premium from supply under schedule III, new provisions relating to refund of export of goods under section 16, new provisions for cancellation or revocation of GST Registration under section 18 and GSTR 7 compliance even for those with no deduction or input tax credit.
+Some of the main changes brought to the GST Act includes, exclusion of co-insurance premium from supply under schedule III, new provisions relating to refund of export of goods under section 16, simplify registration cancellation and revocation, making compliance easier for businesses and GSTR 7 compliance even for those with no deduction or input tax credit.
 These changes are meant to improve understandability and Tax compliance for Tax payers.

 • Schedule III – No Supply Transactions